ldaniels528/trifecta/TrifectaUI.md

 Consider the following example:

-    select symbol, exchange, lastTrade, open, close, high, low from "shocktrade.quotes.avro" with default
+    select symbol, exchange, lastTrade, open, close, high, low from "shocktrade.quotes.avro"
     where lastTrade <= 1 and volume >= 1,000,000
     limit 25

-The above query retrieves the `symbol`, `exchange`, `lastTrade`, `open`, `close`, `high` and `low` fields from messages within the Kafka topic `shocktrade.quotes.avro` using the `default` decoder filtering for only messages where the `lastTrade` is less than or equal to `1`, the `volume` is greater than or equal to `1,000,000`, and limiting the number of results to `25`.
+The above query retrieves the `symbol`, `exchange`, `lastTrade`, `open`, `close`, `high` and `low` fields from messages within the Kafka topic `shocktrade.quotes.avro` (using the _default_ decoder) filtering for only messages where the `lastTrade` is less than or equal to `1`, the `volume` is greater than or equal to `1,000,000`, and limiting the number of results to `25`.

+Now consider a similar example, except here we'll specify a custom decoder file (`avro/quotes.avsc`):

+    select symbol, exchange, lastTrade, open, close, high, low from "shocktrade.quotes.avro" with "avro:file:avro/quotes.avsc"
+    where lastTrade <= 1 and volume >= 1,000,000
+    limit 25

 ![](http://ldaniels528.github.io/trifecta/images/screenshots/trifecta_ui-query.png)